icj88/obsidian-personal/Journal Of Everything/4-Archives/POI - People of Interest/POI - Project Index.md

 - [x] 2025-05-14: First draft dataset sent to Caroline

 ## Project Notes
-- Meeting Notes and updates will be recorded here
 - People that are not paid via UVM but are given access to system
 - Depts submit an epar for access
 	- SSN Not mandatory -> should not be included